mjung5/covid-vignette-api/README.md

 ## `dateManipulation`

-This function helps to manipulate date column(character format) to date formation and create one variable with time span with every quarter.
+This function helps to manipulate the date column(character format) to date formation and creates one variable with time span with every quarter.

 ``` r
 dateManipulation <- function(dataset){